SavageSoftware/portainer-backup/readme.md

 **Portainer-backup** uses the [Luxon](https://moment.github.io) library for parting date and time syntax.
 Please see https://moment.github.io/luxon/#/formatting for more information.

 All date and times are rendered in the local date/time of the system running the **portainer-backup** utility.
-Alternately you can incude the `UTC_` prefix in front of any of the tokens above to use UTC time instead.
+Alternatively you can incude the `UTC_` prefix in front of any of the tokens below to use UTC time instead.

 Filenames are also processed through a `sanitize` funtion whick will strip characters that are not supported in filename.
 The `:` character is replaced with `_` and the `/` character is replaced with `-`.